Lealdos/mokemon/README.md

 # mokemon

-This is proyect of the game similiar to pokemon
+This is proyect of the mokemon a game similiar to pokemon

 make it with Js,HTML,CSS and NodeJS to practice all this tools and my learning in frontend and backend